xxfoundation/elixxir-docs/multicast_channel.md

 ## Privacy Considerations

-Our multicast channels have just as much privacy protection for the channel senders but somewhat less protection for the channel senders.
+Our multicast channels have just as much privacy protection for the channel senders as ordinary messaging with the mix network.
+However there is somewhat less protection for the channel senders.
 This is due to the nature of message pickup in the XX network.
 In order to retrieve the channel messages the receivers must contact one of the five gateways associated with the channel.
 A sufficiently global adversary who is given enough time may be able to determine if a given XX network client is receiving messages from one of the five gateways.
 However even for this specific situation there is still some defense due to the receiver ID collisions.